Asset Tokenization

 Transparency

 On a public or permissioned blockchain, loan data is visible to authorized parties in real-time.
-This contrasts with the current system where loan data sits in separate databases maintained by different entities, often requiring manual reconciliation.
+This contrasts sharply with the current system where loan data sits in separate databases maintained by different entities, often requiring manual reconciliation.

-For investors in mortgage-backed securities, this means better visibility into the underlying loans — a significant improvement over the opacity that contributed to the 2008 financial crisis.
+For investors in mortgage-backed securities, this means better visibility into underlying loans — a significant improvement over the opacity that contributed to the 2008 financial crisis.

 Fractional Ownership